Keynote Speakers

 “Sustainable laboratory Practices: Practical Strategies, Challenges, Innovations and Future Directions”

-Mr Padraig Williams holds a BSc from University College Galway and an MSc in Molecular Pathology from the University of Dublin/Dublin Institute of Technology.
+Padraig Williams holds a BSc from University College Galway and an MSc in Molecular Pathology from the University of Dublin/Dublin Institute of Technology.
 With over 30 years’ experience at the Irish Blood Transfusion Service, he has been Head of Testing since 2019, overseeing donor testing and patient services.
 He leads national blood, platelet, and tissue screening services, with responsibility for scientific leadership, staff management, quality, safety, regulatory compliance, and strategic planning.

 ESCV 2026